5 ways to keep lymphatic system healthy

 Eating to Support Your Lymphatic System

+As with most systems in our bodies, a proper diet is essential for maintaining a healthy lymphatic system.
 Dr. Jennifer Weinberg, M.D., MPH., MBE, suggests opting for an organic, anti-inflammatory diet with plenty of leafy green vegetables, omega-3 fatty acids, and herbs and spices like ginger, turmeric, and garlic.
-She also advises that you avoid processed additives, chemicals, and artificial ingredients, since these cause more stress to the lymphatic system [8].
+She also advises that you avoid processed additives, chemicals, and artificial ingredients since these cause more stress to the lymphatic system [8].

-Finally, she encourages the inclusion of raw fruits and vegetables to break down toxic build up and free radicals.
-Their high-fibre content will also promote regular elimination and cleansing of the intestinal villi, which supports the intestinal lymphatic system [8].
+Finally, she encourages the inclusion of raw fruits and vegetables to break down toxic build-up and free radicals.
+Their high-fiber content will also promote regular elimination and cleansing of the intestinal villi, which supports the intestinal lymphatic system [8].
+Red foods like berries, cherries, pomegranates, and beets also help keep the lymph flowing freely [8].

-5 More Ways You Support your Lymphatic System
+5 More Ways You Support Your Lymphatic System

 There are a number of ways you can keep your lymphatic system in top shape: